achorein/homebridge-viewsonic-projector/README.md

 - Install [homebridge](https://github.com/nfarina/homebridge)
 - Connect to projector via RS232 _(make sure it appears in /dev/tty)_

-For now, this plugin can only be installed manually :
+- Auto Install: search for "homebridge-viewsonic-projector" in search bar

-- Install this plugin from terminal :
+- Or Manual Install using a terminal :

 ```sh
 sudo hb-shell